MichalHalicki4/LinAR-interpolation/README.md

 # LICENSE

 When using this method please cite the following article:
-"Niedzielski, T., and Halicki, M., 2023.
-Can integrated autoregressive modelling improve linear interpolation of missing hydrological data?
-Water Resources Management XXX, XXX. doi: XXX."
+Niedzielski, T., and Halicki, M. Can integrated autoregressive modelling improve linear interpolation of missing hydrological data?
+[Submitted].

 MIT License